 A monthly group on the second Wednesday of the month for those affected by aphasia in and near the Kapiti/Paraparaumu areas.
 People from Wellington City are welcome too.
-Group will restart in September: email email@example.com for more details.
+Email email@example.com for more details.

 The Wellington Aphasia Community also has a Facebook page!
 Click here and ‘like’ the page for updates and information.

-Meetings and groups are held in Johnsonville on the first Wednesday of the month (group meeting with a guest speaker and/or topic) and on the third Wednesday of the month (Kōrero Club).
+Meetings and groups are held in Johnsonville on the first Wednesday of the month (group meeting with a guest speaker and/or meeting topic) and on the third Wednesday of the month (Kōrero Club).
 Meetings start at 10.15am.
-Group is restarting on Wednesday 19th August.

 For more information email firstname.lastname@example.org

 Weekly on Mondays, alternating between the Kōrero Club and the coffee group.
 Meetings are held in the morning in Papanui.

 Aphasia Speaks Christchurch is currently full/at capacity, and those wanting to join will be put on a waitlist.
 However, there are spaces for people to join the Christchurch South Kōrero Group in St Martins.